 The Pablo Creek library had four different tables set-up with different activities ranging from drawing to Play-doh to building materials.
 My son went straight for the building table and built a “remote control flying shooting thing.”
 He also spent some time at their play area.

-And since we were at the library, we picked up a few books too!
+And since we were at the library, we picked up a few kids books too!
 He picked out several books about motorcycles and race cars.
 His main interests are things that move, things that move really fast and things that move really fast and crash while shooting rockets.
 If they are remote control, even better.

 That night, while tucked into bed, I got to learn more about motorcycles than I ever cared to know.
 I also flubbed my way through describing the engine parts for a good ten minutes.
 Did you know they have a sparky electrical thing and lots of sprockets?
 I love that he’s taken an interest in books and all things mechanical, but I’m hoping some day soon we get to move on to Harry Potter.
 I’m much better at explaining the technical details of playing Quidditch.
 But I fully support my little engineer and will happily read anything he wants me to, even if it is just reciting engine parts.
 I may even learn something along the way!